 AND

-..............
+...., a body corporate established pursuant to the provisions of ...., ... (hereinafter referred to as “...”) and shall include its lawful representatives and permitted assigns, of the other part.

 WHEREAS

 It is the intention of the parties to cooperate by combining their expertise and their resources to conduct to engage in the student exchange program as follows, superseding the previous agreement.

 OBJECTIVE

 The objectives of this Agreement and the student exchange program are to promote international understanding and to enhance educational opportunities for the students of both universities.

 ACADEMIC YEAR

-The academic year at the Universitas Muhammadiyah Yogyakarta has two semesters : Semester 1 from 1 September until 31 January and Semester 2 from 1 February until 31 August
+The academic year at the Universitas Muhammadiyah Yogyakarta has two semesters : Semester 1 from 1 September until 31 January and Semester 2 from 1 February until 31 August;

 The academic year at .... has two semesters: …..